 Novelists are often advised to write a killer first line, a hook so powerful it'll drag the reader by the throat into the rest of the book.
 It's the old adage of making a good first impression, this time in literary form.
 Here's Stephen King's opinion on the subject: 'An opening line should invite the reader to begin the story.
 It should say: Listen.
 Come in here.
 You want to know about this.'
 Hard to argue with that!
 As part of the 'Five' series, in this week's post I'm examining five great opening sentences from novels.

-1. The Crow Road - Iain Banks (1992)
+1. The Crow Road - Ian Banks (1992)

 'It was the day my grandmother exploded.'
 Wow, what a kicker first line!
 Followed by: 'I sat in the crematorium, listening to my Uncle Hamish quietly snoring in harmony to Bach's Mass in B Minor, and I reflected that it always seemed to be death that drew me back to Gallanach.'
 Not bad for a second line, either!

 The rest of the book doesn't disappoint.
 I have a love/hate relationship with Iain Banks's novels, having loathed 'The Wasp Factory', been ambivalent about 'Stonemouth', and awed by 'The Crow Road'.
 The latter is the story of Prentice McHoan, who seeks answers about the disappearance of his uncle eight years ago.

 2. Middlesex - Jeffrey Eugenides (2002)

 'I was born twice: first, as a baby girl, on a remarkably smogless Detroit day in January of 1960; and then again, as a teenage boy, in an emergency room near Petoskey, Michigan, in August of 1974.'
 Well, that's intriguing!
 Right from the start, we're made aware that 'Middlesex' is a story of intergender life, if the title didn't make it obvious.
 But why did the protagonist's second birth take place in an emergency room?
 Jeffrey Eugenides's clever opening salvo makes me keen to discover more....

 'Middlesex' is the story of Calliope Stephanides and her strange family secret.
 Calliope later becomes Cal, the narrator of the novel.
 He/she is an intersex individual raised as a girl, but who, hormonally speaking, is male.
 Growing up in 1970s Michigan, Cal/Calliope's story is set against a background detailing the experiences of Greek immigrants in the United States, and the fortunes of Detroit.
 'Middlesex' won the 2003 Pulitzer Prize for Fiction.
 The book was also shortlisted for the National Book Critics Circle Award and the International Dublin Literary Award.

 3. Nineteen Eighty-Four - George Orwell (1949)

 'It was a bright cold day in April, and the clocks were striking thirteen.'
 Regular readers of my blog will already know the high regard in which I hold this novel, ever since its story of dystopian tyranny stunned me when I read it as a teenager.
 And what a great opening line!
 Who wouldn't read that last word and think 'huh?'

 From the start, Orwell makes us aware we're entering a strange and disturbing world, one that's familiar and at the same time different.
 A world in which the calendar months haven't changed, but the way we tell time has.
 We're all conversant with the twenty-four hour clock, yet the way Orwell uses it grabs our attention.
 By a simple word trick, he sets the scene for life on Airstrip One, formerly Great Britain.
 A world in which, to quote from the book, 'who controls the past controls the future: who controls the present controls the past'.
 Enter Winston Smith, whose job it is to rewrite the past, despite inwardly rebelling against life in totalitarian Britain.'1984' is a grim read in places, especially the interrogation scenes, but it's deservedly a classic.

 4. The Bell Jar - Sylvia Plath (1963)

 'It was a queer, sultry summer, the summer they electrocuted the Rosenbergs, and I didn't know what I was doing in New York.'
 In one sentence, Plath sets the scene: it's summer, it's 1953, our protagonist is in New York, and we already know she's confused.

 'The Bell Jar' is not an easy read, being partly based on Plath's own experiences with mental illness.
 It's the story of Esther Greenwood, a young woman who wins an internship on a New York fashion magazine.
 At first, she's delighted, believing she'll finally achieve her dream of becoming a writer.
 The fast pace of New York only serves to frighten her, though, and she has no idea what to do with her life.
 The only alternatives appear to be motherhood or a job as a stenographer, neither of which appeal.
 Gradually, Esther's life slides out of control.
 She spirals into depression, the bell jar of the book's title being a metaphor for her mental prison.